-I'm a storytelling photographer specializing in photojournalism, portraiture, branding and weddings.
+I'm a she/her, storytelling photographer and photojournalist specializing in editorial, portraiture, branding and wedding photography.

-My work has been viewed internationally in publications such as National Geographic, Time, People, Huffington Post, Newsweek, New York Times, Toronto Sun, Washington Post, Boston Globe, Aljazeera, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.
+My work has been viewed internationally in publications such as National Geographic, Time, New York Times, Washington Post, Rolling Stone, NPR, People, Financial Times, LA Times, Huffington Post, Newsweek, Toronto Sun, Boston Globe, Aljazeera, PBS, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.

 Based in Buffalo, New York, I'm available for assignments throughout the western New York area as well as destinations world wide!